nebulaeonline/microauthd/README.md

 2025-06-19

+Bindings are up for Python, Go, and JS/TS.
+Please consider all of them a work in progress, but the should be usable for most operations (both AUTH & ADMIN).

 So the cli tool `mad` is now in a pretty good state, but it is **slow**.
 And not just a little slow, but *really* slow.
 That is fine for the time being, because it is a cli bootstrapping tool mostly, it is not expected that heavy scripting will be done using it.
 I figure most people will code against the JSON HTTP APIs directly, and those are plenty fast.
 I just wanted to give people a heads up that the CLI is not fast.
 Know that it is not microauthd itself.

 2025-06-18